LucasAbreuFG/vue-desenv-web/README.md

 `npm install`

+or

+`yarn install`

 <br>
--- Finally, just type the project startup command:
+-- Finally, just type the start command on your terminal, being in the path of the cloned project:

 `npm run serve`